dosbox-staging/dosbox-staging.github.io/content/downloads/macos/index.md

 ### <a name="apple-gatekeeper" href="#apple-gatekeeper">§</a> Apple Gatekeeper

-**Ctrl-click** (or right-click) on dosbox-staging app, and select "Open".
-This time, Gatekeeper will show "Open" button like this:
+**Ctrl-click** (or right-click) on dosbox-staging app, and click "Open" twice to get Gatekeeper to open.
+It will show "Open" button like this:

 ![Gatekeeper window](gatekeeper.png)